• What’s Best Travel Medical Evacuation Insurance For Emergency?

-Posted by Flavio on May 14, 2023 at 3:10 pm
+Posted by Flavio on September 30, 2023 at 8:57 am

 I’ve seen several questions about travel insurance and wanted to tap into collective wisdom.

-Seems like most travel insurance has the same bundle of benefits.
 I don’t need most of them – interruption, delay, cancellation, lost baggage, etc. – because we get those through credit cards and the bulk of our travel is through highly flexible points redemptions.

-The one bit of extra coverage I do think I want is emergency medical and evacuation/repatriation.
-I know that some credit cards have these benefits, but this doesn’t seem like the place to skimp.
+I know that some credit cards have travel insurance evacuation benefits, but this doesn’t seem like the place to skimp.

-A lot of the sites I’ve looked at seem to play fast and loose with the terms evacuation (transport to the nearest hospital) and repatriation (transport to hospital in home country).
-The latter is the one I want since that would be the outrageously expensive part if needed.
+A lot of the travel evacuation insurance I’ve looked at seems to play fast and loose with the terms evacuation (transport to the nearest hospital) and repatriation (transport to hospital in home country).

-Finally, has anyone looked at companies like Global Rescue or Medjet?
-They seem to be the actual providers of the transport and evacuation, and you pay them a membership fee.
-It’s about the same as regular travel insurance.
+I’ve heard that companies like Global Rescue or Medjet, are the actual providers of the medical transport and evacuation, and you pay them a membership fee.

 • 8 Replies